 HEIDENHAIN TNC controls are workshop-oriented contouring controls that enable you to program conventional machining operations right at the machine in an easy-to-use conversational programming language.
 They are designed for milling, drilling and boring machines, as well as for machining centers.
-The iTNC 530 can control up to 12 axes.
-You can also change the angular position of the spindle under program control.
+The iTNC 530 can control up to 18 axes.
+You can also change the angular position of up to 2 spindles under program control.